TQuynh109/Lazada_Products_Sales/README.md

 # Lazada_Products_Sales
-Analyze the factors influencing the total sales of products on the e-commerce platform (Lazada).
+Crawl data from the e-commerce website (Lazada) and analyze the factors affecting the total number of product sales.